datumnova/deltaflock/SECURITY.md

 # Security and Secret Management

-This document outlines the security practices and secret scanning setup for the Golduck project.
+This document outlines the security practices and secret scanning setup for the deltaflock project.

 ## Pre-commit Hooks for Secret Scanning